 - Total Cook Time: as with any smoking recipe, the ultimate amount of time it will take for the meat to reach temp depends upon a lot of variables (wind, humidity, hot spots on smoker, etc.) – so while I provide general cook times and cook times that I have gotten as a result of multiple recipe tests, the best way to track when your meat will be done is to use an internal meat thermometer or probe.
 Every smoker and smoking conditions are a little different!

-- What to serve them with: we love this homemade ranch dressing!
+- What to serve them with: we love this homemade ranch dressing or blue cheese dressing.

 Keywords: smoked chicken wings, smoked chicken wing dry rub